 Americanos are watery, there’s no way around it.
 They have a thin consistency, which gives them a completely different mouthfeel than a latte.
 The steamed milk in a latte gives it a velvety mouthfeel and a much thicker consistency.

-After learning about these two delicious espresso beverages, do you know what you’re going to order next time you go to a coffee shop?
+After learning about the difference between americanos and lattes, do you know what you’re going to order next time you go to a coffee shop?
 Maybe you want the intense americano, or maybe you prefer the smooth milky latte.
 Either way, enjoy your espresso!

 Other types of coffee we’ve compared: